livegnik/2way-poc-design/02-architecture/managers/01-config-manager.md

 This specification does not redefine protocol objects, graph schemas, ACL rules, transport encodings, or key custody beyond what is required to define configuration handling boundaries.

+This specification consumes the protocol contracts defined in:
+* `01-protocol/00-protocol-overview.md`
+* `01-protocol/02-object-model.md`
+* `01-protocol/03-serialization-and-envelopes.md`
+* `01-protocol/05-keys-and-identity.md`
+* `01-protocol/06-access-control-model.md`
+* `01-protocol/07-sync-and-consistency.md`
+* `01-protocol/10-versioning-and-compatibility.md`
+* `01-protocol/11-dos-guard-and-client-puzzles.md`

+Those files remain normative for all behaviors described here.

 ## 2. Responsibilities and boundaries

 This specification is responsible for the following:

-* Load boot critical configuration from `.env` into an immutable in memory snapshot for the life of the process.
+* Load boot critical configuration from `.env` into an immutable in memory snapshot for the life of the process so bootstrap dependencies described in `01-protocol/00-protocol-overview.md` can initialize deterministically.
 * Load persistent configuration from SQLite `settings` and merge it with defaults and `.env` according to deterministic precedence rules.
-* Provide a single typed read interface for managers, services, and app backends to consume configuration.
+* Provide a single typed read interface for managers, services, and app backends to consume configuration, keeping all OperationContext consumers aligned with `01-protocol/03-serialization-and-envelopes.md`.
 * Provide a single controlled mutation interface for authorized callers to update SQLite backed configuration.
 * Validate configuration values and structure before they become visible to any consumer.
 * Maintain a schema registry for known keys, including types, constraints, defaults, reloadability, and export rules.